Our Leadership Team

 METRO WEST REGIONAL PHARMACIST

-Carlos earned a Doctor of Pharmacy from Massachusetts College of Pharmacy & Health Sciences.
+Carlos is a registered pharmacist.
+He earned a Doctor of Pharmacy from Massachusetts College of Pharmacy & Health Sciences.

 Carlos brings with him a wealth of experience in many diverse areas of pharmacy practice.
 Over the past 10 years Carlos has helped research therapies for neuro-cardiovascular disorders at the National Institutes of Health (NIH) in Bethesda, Maryland, served as a Transition of Care Specialist for high-risk patients with multiple chronic conditions and history of multiple hospitalizations, and served as the Clinical Operations Manager responsible for the pharmacy operations of 12 correctional facilities across Massachusetts.
 He strives to serve the unmet needs of his community and his patients and is passionate in the pursuit of reducing the negative health outcomes caused by substance use disorders.